kasir-barati/nestjs-github-cicd/README.md

 # Run it in local machine?

+- `pnpm install --frozen-lockfile` to have dockerized postgresql
-- `npm run compose:dev:up` to have dockerized postgresql
+- `pnpm compose:up` to have dockerized postgresql
+- `pnpm prisma:dev` to push changes to db
 - `npm run start:dev` to start app in watch mode + preserving logs
-- `docker build . -t test:1` to build the project base image

 # How doe GitHub CI works?